Meet the Core Programme Team

 Chancellor’s Fellow in Global Challenges

-Dr Sanja Badanjak is a Chancellor’s Fellow in Global Challenges at the University of Edinburgh’s School of Law, and an affiliate of the Political Settlements Research Programme, where she has been working as data manager for PA-X Peace Agreements Database and Dataset.
+Dr Sanja Badanjak is a Chancellor’s Fellow in Global Challenges at the University of Edinburgh’s School of Law, and an affiliate of the Peace and Conflict Resolution Evidence Platform (PeaceRep), where she has been working as data manager for PA-X Peace Agreements Database and Dataset.
 Her research interests include the applications of quantitative and text-as-data methods in the study of institutions, elections, and peace processes.
 She completed her PhD in political science at the University of Wisconsin – Madison, and holds and MA degree in political science from the Central European University, and a BA in political science from the University of Zagreb.

 Dr Juline Beaujouan